BenNilsson/Pinecone/README.md

 # Architecture
 Pinecone is set up with the Server & Client in one project in order to speed up the development process and productivity.

-# Installation
-Provide info on how to install it!

 # Getting Started
 Pinecone was made for Unity 2021.
 Simply clone this repo and install it to your project.